 Source

-Vegan omega-3 typically comes from algae; fish oil comes from marine fish.
+Vegan Omega-3 typically comes from algae; fish oil comes from marine fish.

 Diet fit